 - Streamline Care Delivery With NP Signature Recognition

 NPs treat more than a billion patients every year.
-Yet, in some states inefficiencies occur when NPs are unable to “treat the paperwork” that reflects the care they have provided.
+Yet, in some states, inefficiencies occur when NPs are unable to “treat the paperwork” that reflects the care they have provided.
 This disconnect between the existing authority of an NP to provide treatment and the recognition of an NP’s signature on a form verifying that care creates delays and increases health care costs.
 Signature recognition for NPs is particularly important for patients and caregivers who require documentation for disabled parking placards, verification of immunizations, sports participation clearance, employment physicals, advanced directives and forms pertaining to the daily provision of health care, including admission to health care facilities.
-AANP calls on policymakers to update policies to recognize the signature of NPs on forms for care that are within the NP scope of practice and to use provider-inclusive/provider-neutral language to prevent creating new challenges.
+AANP calls on policymakers to update policies to recognize the signature of NPs on forms for care that are within the NP scope of practice and to use provider-inclusive or provider-neutral language to prevent creating new challenges.

 - Flexible, Sustainable Reimbursement and Care Delivery Models

 NPs are the fastest growing members of the primary care provider workforce and are the provider of choice for millions of Americans.
-Protecting a patient’s right to choose an NP as their health care provider and to have that care covered under their insurance plan is a key priority for AANP.
+Protecting a patient’s right to choose a NP as their health care provider, and to have that care covered under their insurance plan, is a key priority for AANP.
 This includes supporting the enactment and enforcement of insurance laws for direct credentialing and reimbursement of NPs, ensuring that reimbursement rates promote sustainable practices and including NPs in network directories.
-As states experiment with and deploy new models of care delivery and reimbursement, policy decisions must include NPs as primary care providers and leaders of Accountable Care Organizations, Patient-Centered Medical Homes and other coordinated care initiatives.
+As states experiment with and deploy new models of care delivery and reimbursement, policy decisions must include NPs as primary care providers and leaders of Accountable Care Organizations, Patient-centered Medical Homes and other coordinated care initiatives.
 Additionally, full and open participation for NPs in value-based payment models, telehealth and facility governance will be critical as the health care system shifts to promoting integrative, coordinated care.
 AANP further calls for policies that ensure fair, competitive and level playing fields that support patient choice in providers, network adequacy, meaningful reporting measures and sustainability.